-- Distribute the financing of essential import bills for fuel purchases among licensed banks in proportion to their foreign exchange inflows. - Mandated all registered tourist establishments to accept foreign exchange only in respect of services rendered to persons resident outside Sri Lanka. - Extend the payment of an additional Rs.
+• Distribute the financing of essential import bills for fuel purchases among licensed banks in proportion to their foreign exchange inflows.

+Mandated all registered tourist establishments to accept foreign exchange only in respect of services rendered to persons resident outside Sri Lanka.

+additional Rs.
 8.00 per USD for workers' remittances paid in addition to the incentive of Rs.
 2.00 per USD offered under the "Incentive Scheme on Inward Workers' Remittances" until 30 April 2022.
 (Rs.
 2 is granted by the Government whilst Rs.
-8 is granted by the CBSL). - Reimbursement of the transaction cost borne by Sri Lankan migrant workers through the payment of Rs.
+8 is granted

+• Reimbursement of the transaction cost borne by Sri Lankan migrant workers through the payment of Rs.
 1,000 per transaction, when remitting money to rupee accounts via licensed banks and other formal channels with effect from